SunaaRisu/Arch-Linux-Install/README.md

 ## make nvim beautiful
+1. Install npm, cargo and unzip
-1. Copy all nvim/ to /home/YourUser/.config
+2. Copy all nvim/ to /home/YourUser/.config

 # Wifi with NetworkManager